brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ### Developer experience

 Front-end and back-end developers can easily settle in a schema and, in a question of minutes, have stubs around it.
-Besides, code generation, IDE auto-completion, easy documentation/schema discovery and good API exploring tools (such as GraphQL Playground and GraphIQL) makes the development experience way nicer when compared to REST.
+Besides, code generation, IDE auto-completion, easy documentation/schema discovery and good API exploring tools (such as GraphQL Playground and GraphiQL) makes the development experience way nicer when compared to REST.

 ## ⚡ GraphQL as your API Gateway

-High hopes that you are convinced on trying GraphQL 🙌.
-Implementing a GraphQL server is not complicated and there are many guides in the web talking about it.
-[This list](https://graphql.org/code) has server implementations, separated by language.
+High hopes that you are convinced on trying GraphQL 🙌 Implementing a GraphQL server is not complicated and there are many guides in the web talking about it.
+The official website [has a list with many server frameworks and libraries](https://graphql.org/code) (comes in many flavours).

+> Even before going full micro-services and using it as a real API Gateway, companies can easily develop everything on top off a GraphQL monolith ~~wait, don' leave yet~~ and then, with more time and planning, redirect the resolvers to micro-services.
+This is particularly useful for small companies, which are still testing ideas around.
+During the migration, back-end might change a lot, but front-end will be able to continue requesting the same stuff.

-As teams develop micro-services independently, a strategy is required to expose and change the public facing GraphQL API.
-There are three main strategies for it:
+As teams develop micro-services, a strategy is required to expose and change the public facing GraphQL API.
+There are some known strategies for it:

 ### Remote schema stitching

-The gateway will get the schema from other GraphQL services and then stich it together as the public facing schema.
+The gateway will get the schema from other GraphQL services and then stich them together as the public facing schema.
 This allows more freedom for teams, but it will disperse the API schema through multiple places, making it harder to test and easier to break, with a chance to have merge/stiching conflict.

 Although this can be a problem, teams can make releases without even touching the API Gateway, making the deploys isolated instead of requiring constant API Gateways deploys.